 3. Beech Mushrooms

-Beech Mushrooms are edible and grow on beech trees.
+Beech Mushrooms, known as Shimeji mushrooms, are edible and grow on beech trees.
 Beech trees can be found in areas such as New England, Europe, and Asia.
 Beech mushrooms may also be referred to as Beech Truffles or Birch oyster mushrooms.
 Beech mushrooms resemble oyster mushrooms and have a lovely fruity fragrance when cooked.

-Brown beech mushrooms are similar to edible ones, such as the truffle mushroom, chanterelle, and morel.
-Beech can be eaten raw or cooked in a variety of recipes.
-Beech Mushrooms can also be frozen for future use.
+Brown beech mushrooms are similar to ones, such as the truffle mushroom, chanterelle, and morel.
+They can be eaten raw or cooked in a variety of recipes and can also be frozen for future use.

 - Be sure to remove them from the ground gently because Beech mushrooms are shallow-rooted and may break off if large amounts of pressure are applied during removal.
 Be gentle but thorough when removing them.